-Modify 10.25.3.2.13 and its subclauses (D3.1 page 19 line 44 through page 20 line 14) as shown:
+Modify 10.25.3.2.13 and its subclauses (D3.1 page 21 line 44 through page 22 line 14) as shown:

-10.25.3.2.13 ANQP-SD procedures
+10.25.3.2.13 ANQP service information procedure

-When dot11UnsolicitedPADActivated is true, an AP or PCP shall include a Service Hint element or Service Hash element not both for one advertised service, in the same Beacon frame.
+When dot11UnsolicitedPADActivated is true, an AP or PCP shall include a Service Hint element or Service Hash element or both, in the same Beacon frame.
 Each service shall be advertised using either Service Hash element or Service Hint element, but not both, in the same Beacon frame.
 A Service Hint element is used to advertise the presence of one or more services with a probability of false positive as indicated in False Positive Probability Range field of the Service Hint element.
 A Service Hash element is used to advertise the presence of one or more services with a negligible probability of false positive.
-The selection of Service Hash or Service Hint element to advertise a particular service is beyond the scope of this standard.ANQP-SD uses an Advertisement Protocol ID value (ID=5) different from ANQP (Advertisement Protocol ID=0).
-This is to allow the receiving STA to proxy ANQP-SD queries to an Advertisement Server in a BSS, which may be an alternative advertisement server to one used for ANQP, if so required.
-The receiving STA may also directly respond to ANQP-SD queries.
+The selection of Service Hash or Service Hint element to advertise a particular service is beyond the scope of this standard.

-Since a GAS query carries a single Advertisement Protocol ID, a requesting STA is not

-able to send a mixture of ANQP and ANQP-SD queries simultaneously.
-If the receiving STA or server in a BSS receives an ANQP-element that is not supported, it is discarded.

-10.25.3.2.13.1 Service Information Request procedure

-The Service Information Request ANQP-element (see 8.4.5.24 (Service Information Request ANQP-element)) is used by a requesting STA to perform an ANQP-SD request using the procedures defined in 10.25.3.2.1 (General).

 The Service Information Request ANQP-element is used to discover available services within the BSS.
 A Service Name may be placed within the request.
 The Service Name is used within the BSS to assist with discovering services, as described in Annex AA ().

-The Service Discovery Information Request ANQP element is routed to an Advertisement Server through a proxy in the BSS, as shown in Figure 4-11a (Preassociation Discovery Architecture).

-10.25.3.2.13.2 Service Information Response procedure

 The Service Information Response ANQP-element is returned in response to a Service Information Request ANQP-element.
 It contains a list of service information descriptors from the Advertisement Server.

 10.26.2 Unsolicited PAD procedure